Ircama/construct-gallery/README.md

   - `string_convert_plugin.py`
 - `wx_logging_plugin.py`, providing a debug GUI panel in background.
 - `pyshell_plugin.py`, activating a Python shell button that allows opening a PyShell frame (PyShell is a GUI-based python shell), which also includes a special *Help* with related submenu (that can be invoked also via F9).

-## Main functionalities

-- Cross-platform GUI
-- The GUI includes a BLE control (implemented with buttons) which allows starting and stopping the BLE advertising receiver.
-Advertisements are logged in their reception sequence, automatically labbelled with the MAC address.
-- A filter button can be used to enter a specific MAC address to restrict logging, a portion of it or a sequence of addresses, as well as BLE local names.
-- Logged data can be saved to file in [pickle format](https://docs.python.org/3/library/pickle.html).
-Archives can be subsequently reloaded and appended to the current log.
-They can also be inspected with `python -mpickle archive-file-name.pickle`.
-- Advertisement data are logged in the left panel, shown as hex bytes in the central panel and then parsed to browsable *construct* structures in the right panel.
-- The Python error management is wrapped into a GUI panel.
-- A Python shell button allows opening an inspector shell, which also provides a special *Help* with related submenu (or by pressing F9).
-- All panels allow a context menu (invoked with the right click of the mouse) with a number of special functions.
-  - The left log menu panel allows renaming labels and changing MAC address.
-Also, by double clicking an unused area of the log panel, new frames can be added and then labelled; subsequently, a specific MAC address can be associated.
-Log elements can be repositioned, or deleted.
-  - The hex editor (central panel) allows any kind of copy/paste.
-Sequences of bytes can be pasted [in a number of different formats](https://github.com/timrid/construct-editor/pull/17#issuecomment-1367582581).
-Also a special checkbox enables pasting Python expressions.
-Two debugging tools are also provided (invoked with the right click of the mouse after selecting a sequence of bytes), to convert bytes into a wide set of numeric forms as well as strings; these debug panels can be used to quickly check the most appropriate conversion method for a sequence of bytes.
-- When starting the BLE reception, a debug window is opened in background, with the possibility to control the debug level and clear the produced data.

 ## Setup